flokoe/bash-hackers-wiki/docs/howto/redirection_tutorial.md

      while read -r line;do echo "$line"; read -p "Press any key" -n 1;done < file

-And, surprise this doesn\'t work.
+And, surprise this doesn't work.
 Why? because the shell descriptor of the while loop looks like:

                       ---       +-----------------------+